AdamReinmuller/Devconnector/README.md

 # Devconnector
-Own project to deepen my knowledge in Sass and various front-end technologies.
+Own project to deepen my knowledge mainly in Sass and React.
 Idea from: Traversy Media